korningf/arch-ops/box/dsp/win/devpc.md

 GitBash provides a minimal POSIX bash environment with base core-utils.

-We need a custom install to enble symlinks and use a proper TTY terminal.
+We need a custom install to enable symlinks and a proper TTY terminal.

 *NOTE use Python for Windows with GitBash*